 Note that MU1 and MU2 are in the advanced planning stages and a small portion of the resource is not included within the currently planned, or actual, pattern layouts.
-The resources not included in the patterns were excluded from the cost analysis and as a result the total quantity of resources in the economic analysis is slightly lower than 80 percent of the resources as minmarized above.
+The resources not included in the patterns were excluded from the cost analysis and as a result the total quantity of resources in the economic analysis is slightly lower than 80 percent of the resources summarized above.
 A cash flow statement has been developed based on the CAPEX, OPEX and closure cost estimates and the production schedule.
-The sale price for the projections prepared by the total of the life of the Property ranging from 55.08 to 56.04 per pound.
-This price is based on the annual average of the projections prepared by VIII Capital Corp., November 4, 2021; Cantor Fitzgerald Canada Corporation, October 18, 2021; H.C.
-Wainwright & Co., September 29, 2021; and UxC, LLC, December 6, 2021 (See Chapter 16).
+The sale price for the produced uranium is assumed at a variable price per pound for the life of the Property ranging from \$50.80 to \$66.04 per pound.
+This price is based on the average of the projections of VIII Capital Corp.
+(2021); Cantor Fitzgerald Canada Corporation (2021); H.C.
+Wainwright & Co.
+(2021); and UxC, LLC (2021).

-Ur-Energy - Lost Creek ISR Uranium Property Amended Technical Report Summary - September 19, 2022
+Ur-Energy - Lost Creek ISR Uranium Property Technical Report Summary - March 07, 2022